HungryPandaBytes/popular-dishes-carousel-service/MYPLAN.md

-## ULTIMATE GOAL: Build tiles (depending on how many top dishes I have) that I can scroll
+## ULTIMATE GOAL: Build popular dishes carousel & modal with a photo slider

 1. Build the TopDishes component to pass off the data to the DishItem component